AgentXCross/courthawk/README.md

 17. Right wrist offset: (Right wrist x-position - mid-shoulder x-position) / shoulder width
 18. Left wrist offset: (Left wrist x-position - mid-shoudler x-position) / shoulder width

 The extracted feature vector is used to train a `Softmax/Multinomial Logistic Regression` model to classify shots for 3 classes: forehand, backhand, and serve.
+The training dataset was extracted from videos by hand.
 The system applies the model for all 7 frames and decides by a majority vote.

 Due to the small size of players, the cropped box contains a very low quality image, making it difficult for MediaPipe to determine the 33 landmarks.
 We should consider using methods like Real-ESRGAN to upscale the images before inference.
 Additionally, we should consider training 2 separate models for the players on the 2 sides of the court.